The Practical Parent: Guide of Serial Sevens

 Parenting can feel like a test no one prepared you for — but you don’t need to “ace” it.
 You only need to show up, learn, adjust, and care.

-Dr Wills created this guide while raising her own children during her training, distilling the lessons she wished she’d had earlier so families have an easier path forward.
+I created this guide while raising my own children during medical training, distilling the lessons I wished I feel families need to find an easier path forward.

 This isn’t a book about perfect parenting — it’s a guide for real families doing their best.